Type of assignment

 Who are we looking for?

-We are looking for an enthusiastic student with a background in health science, movement science, physiotherapy, technical medicine or affinity with the evaluation of personalized health technology or the target population.
-Speaking Dutch is required as conduction the semi-structured interviews is your main task together with analyzing the questionnaires and semi-structured interviews.
+We are looking for an enthusiastic bachelor or master student with a background in health science, movement science, physiotherapy, technical medicine or affinity with the evaluation of personalized health technology (such as Virtural Reality).
+Speaking Dutch and English is required.
 Experience with qualitative and quantitative research methods is a nice to have, but not necessary.
-The interviews will be planned between June and August 2024.
-The questionnaires will be sent out the end of August 2024.
-In addition, for the duration of the bachelor project, you will be part of the RE-SAMPLE consortium.

 Stephanie Jansen-Kosterink, PhD